KIRANKUMAR7296/Timeseries/README.md

 # Time Series 🕐

-`Time Series` forecasting is an application of `Data Science`
+- **Time Series forecasting** is an application of Data Science.

-Every business operates under `risk` (based on market condition) and `uncertainity` (due to some natural calamity)
+- Every business operates under risk (based on market conditions) and uncertainty (due to some natural calamity)

-`Forecasting` helps us to assess these risks, and based on that the budgets can be managed.
+- Forecasting helps us to assess these risks, and based on that the budgets can be managed.

-In simple time we can understand with a following equation :
+In simple time we can understand with the following equation:
 ```
 y = f(x)
 y : Dependent Variable (Future)
 x : Independent Variable (Past)
 ```

 ### Properties of Time Series data.

-- The data points should be at `regular` interval (The time interval should be regular)
+- The data points (time intervals) should be at regular intervals.
-- `Intervals` of Time Series : Yearly, Quarterly (4), Monthly(12), Weekly(52), Daily(365), Hourly
+- Intervals of Time Series: Yearly, Quarterly (4), Monthly(12), Weekly(52), Daily(365), Hourly
-- `Order` matters in time series analysis.
-- No data should be missing in the given time intervals.
+- Order matters in time series analysis, no data should be missing in the given time intervals.

 <table>
   <tr><th colspan=3>Time Series</th></tr>